andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 In 2025, more than 1 billion photos were shared to Aura frames globally.

-[Aura Frames Co-Founders Eric and Abdur (CTO and CEO)](https://medium.com/aura-frames/aura-spotlight-on-co-founder-cto-eric-jensen-c93ecb49e4fb) were some of the very committers to the codebase in 2014 as the company was starting up, and both still leading the company in 2026.

 While public engineering blog posts are limited, Aura was featured on the AWS Storage Blog in the past.
 Link: [How Aura improves database performance using Amazon S3 Express One Zone for caching](https://aws.amazon.com/blogs/storage/how-aura-improves-database-performance-using-amazon-s3-express-one-zone-for-caching/).

 ## Disclosures